How to Get a Job as a Waiter

 Many restaurant jobs are filled informally through personal referrals.
 Start looking for a job by asking people you know if they are aware of any job openings.
 Your best chance of getting introduced to restaurant managers and owners will be through members of your family and friends network.
 Reach out to everyone you know and ask if they know anyone in the restaurant business.

 Ask any friends who are already working in restaurants if there are any open positions where they work.
 Have a copy of your resume handy.
-Here are examples of waiter and waitress resumes.

 If you do find someone with a job lead, you can pass your resume on to them so it will get to the right person quickly.
 If you do not know anyone looking to fill a restaurant position, there are other ways to find an opening.